pivotal/docs-tap/install.hbs.md

     username: "KP-DEFAULT-REPO-USERNAME"
     password: "KP-DEFAULT-REPO-PASSWORD"
   kubernetes_distribution: "openshift" # To be passed only for OpenShift.
 Defaults to "".
-  ca_cert_data:  # To be passed if using custom certificates
+  ca_cert_data:  # To be passed if using custom certificates.
       -----BEGIN CERTIFICATE-----
       MIIFXzCCA0egAwIBAgIJAJYm37SFocjlMA0GCSqGSIb3DQEBDQUAMEY...
       -----END CERTIFICATE-----